zzz-client/zzz/Readme.md

     - Get Entity
     - Get Collection (returns Collections/Entities)
     - Get Contexts (Globals is just a special context. maybe I should rename it to "All"?)
-    - Get Authorizations
+    - Get Authentications
-    - Get Authorization
+    - Get Authentication
 4. Format
 5. Act (execute) - perform request as passthrough